Chief Executive Officer

 Head of Sport Partnerships & Coordination

-THE ULTIMATE FAN EXPERIENCE Transforming The Experience Of Traditional Sports
+THE ULTIMATE FAN EXPERIENCE European Tour/IOC: Transforming the Experience of Traditional Sports

 Jenny Mann is responsible for managing strategic projects for the sports department at the International Olympic Committee.
 She also oversees the IOC’s partnerships with the World Olympians Association, IOC Recognised Organisations and IOC Recognised International Federations.
 Jenny has spent the past twenty years working in Olympic sports including three Olympic Games (Sydney 2000, London 2012, and Rio 2016), IAAF World Championships and ITU triathlon events.